Sivome/Sivome.github.io/_posts/2019-03-11-Reporting_Proteomics_Results.md

 ```python
 omssa_output = pd.read_csv("S288c_run.csv")
 ```
-If you look at the Peptide column below, the first 2 columns have the same peptide!
+If you look at the Peptide column below, the first 2 rows have the same peptide!
 However, if you notice the Accession, you see that these represent 2 different proteins.
-Given a peptide hit, it is not trivial which protein it belongs to and there is lot of research in that area, which I will cover at a later time.
+Given a peptide hit, it is not trivial which protein it belongs to.
+So, in the end of this blog, I did additional analyses by collating the peptides to match the protein sequence.
+The higher the number of peptides the protein represent, the more likely it is a true protein hit.

 ```python
 omssa_output.head()